yarapaz/js-drum-kit/README.md

 An Octapad is an electronic percussion instrument which has eight rubber pads on a rectangular surface.
 These rubber pads produce sounds when they are struck on.

-In this case, as we wanted to reproduce a complete drum kit we have added an extra pad.
+In this case, as we wanted to reproduce a complete drum kit, we have added an extra pad.
 That means we have one more sound to be played to complete our drums.

 ## 🌐 Link to the App.